-- Discuss the physical basis of neuronal function, communication along and between neurons and sensing the environment. - Write explanatory notes on the characteristics of cellular secretions. - Explain the mechanisms of hormone regulation and action. - Distinguish between muscle types. - Compare the mechanisms of movement in different animals. - Discuss the role of blood in the circulatory system as well as circulation in vertebrates and invertebrates. - Compare mechanisms of respiration in different organisms and understand the respiratory abilities of organisms in aquatic and terrestrial environments. - Comment on the effectiveness of the process of feeding, digestion and nutrition in different organisms. - Evaluate the importance of temperature regulation and the general effects of temperature on metabolism.
+- Discuss the physical basis of neuronal function, communication along and between neurons and sensing the environment. - Write explanatory notes on the characteristics of cellular secretions. - Explain the mechanisms of hormone regulation and action. - Distinguish between muscle types. - Compare the mechanisms of movement in different animals. - Discuss the role of blood in the circulatory system as well as circulation in vertebrates and invertebrates. - Comment on the effectiveness of the process of feeding, digestion and nutrition in different organisms. - Evaluate the importance of temperature regulation and the general effects of temperature on metabolism.